Summer in swanky Uruguay resort clouded by currency crunch

-PUNTA DEL ESTE, Uruguay (Reuters) - Every summer, Argentines flock to Uruguay’s glamorous Punta del Este beach resort to get tanned and be seen.
+PUNTA DEL ESTE, Uruguay, Feb 8 (Reuters) - Every summer, Argentines flock to Uruguay’s glamorous Punta del Este beach resort to get tanned and be seen.
 But this season, currency controls in Argentina are keeping some visitors away and forcing others to tighten their belts.

 Dollars are widely accepted in Uruguay and tourists tend to pay cash for holiday rentals.
 Argentina’s virtual ban on foreign currency purchases has sent the black-market rate for dollars soaring, however, making a trip to “Punta” doubly expensive.